 In the Commodity Futures Trading Commission’s announcement of its first bitcoin-related enforcement action, the regulator confirmed that bitcoin and its alternative digital currencies are considered “commodities” under existing laws.

-The U.S. derivatives regulator, which oversees futures and futures options trading, brought its first case against a Bitcoin trading platform on Thursday, declaring in a statement that virtual currencies are deemed “commodities” and bitcoin trading must adhere to existing law.
+The U.S. derivatives regulator, which oversees futures and futures options trading, brought its first case against a Bitcoin trading platform similar to where forex brokers trade, check out their forex brokers rating if you’re interested, on Thursday, declaring in a statement that virtual currencies are deemed “commodities” and bitcoin trading must adhere to existing law.

 In its Coinflip ruling, the CFTC stated that federal law defines commodity to include “all services, rights, and interests in which contracts for future delivery are presently or in the future dealt in.”